How To Hear From God

 Know that all circumstances through which you will hear God are not all good; however, the lesson will be a good one.
 Job learned to know God and love Him even more after he endured tremendous hardship.
 Job’s latter part of his life was better than the first because he listened to God through his circumstances.

 The birth of John the Baptist and the birth of Jesus were introduced through the angel Gabriel.
 God uses angels today to give us advice and help us.
 Beware of strangers for they might be angels unaware (Hebrews )

 In the Old Testament, the Holy Spirit came upon people for them to perform certain acts.
 As soon as the act was completed, the Holy Spirit left them.

 The Holy Spirit was prominent in the life of Paul telling him what to do and where to go.
-That same Holy Spirit can work through our lives as well when we are obedient to the things of God.
+That same Holy Spirit can work through our lives as well when we are obedient to God.